Dear Wise Woman,

 Electronics use

 From the moment you arrive until the moment you leave, you have the opportunity to immerse yourself in herbal Wise Woman traditions.
 So that all of us can enjoy this experience free from the interruptions of phone calls and distraction from texts, tweets, and emails, we ask that the use of mobile devices be limited throughout the conference.
 You will be asked to silence and turn off the vibration on your device (e.g. airplane mode) when you arrive.
 Of course you can use your phone as a clock.
-Please be punctual to workshops to help keep the flow of things and to respect the educator who has carefully planned her workshop for you in time available.

 We record our Educators and events.